ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 Terraform could not find the given SSH key names that are provided by you.
 {: tsCauses}

-1. Check whether the given ssh key is present in the current region where the cluster is being provisioned.
-If the given ssh key is not present, create the ssh key in the current region.
+1. Check whether the given SSH key is present in the current region where the cluster is being provisioned.
+If the given SSH key is not present, create the SSH key in the current region.
-2. While configuring multiple ssh keys, ensure that there is no white spaces added before or after the ssh key names.
+2. While configuring multiple SSH keys, ensure that there is no white space added before or after the SSH key names.
-3. If you are using multiple ssh keys, check whether a comma(,) is used a delimiter between the SSH keys and that there is no white space added before or after the SSH key.
+3. If you are using multiple SSH keys, check whether a comma (,) is used as a delimiter between the SSH keys and that there is no white space added before or after the SSH key.
 {: tsResolve}

 ## Why am I getting an error when I try to run the Spectrum Symphony VaR simulation?